Trinli/uplift_modeling/README.md

 ## Running the experiments for "Quantifying Uncertainty of Uplift: Trees and T-learners"
-As the environment required for these experiments are rather different, everything is kept zipped at ./experiments/uncertainty_experiments.zip.
-Unzip and follow the instructions in the accompanying readme-file.
+As the environment required for this experiment contains a mix of old an new packages, everything is kept separately zipped at ./experiments/uncertainty_experiments.zip.
+Unzip and follow the instructions in the accompanying readme-file to run the experiment.

 ## Running the experiments for "Exploring Uplift Modeling with High Class Imbalance"